Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 54 history

 On October 16, 2024, JGR announced that the No. 54 car will return under the ownership of Ty Gibbs and will be driven by Taylor Gray.
 Gray started the 2025 season with a fifth-place finish at Daytona.
 He stayed consistent enough to make the playoffs.
 Gray was eliminated following the Round of 12, but he later scored his first career win at Martinsville.

+On January 6, 2026, JGR announced that Gray will return to the team and run their No. 54 car for a second year.
+Gray started the 2026 season with a 28th-place DNF at Daytona.
+He earned a pole at Phoenix.
+He also scored a win at Kansas.